"We Love and Grow Our Students!"

 Dr. Ross earned his undergraduate degree from Duke University in 2002.
 In 2005, he obtained his master’s in education (M.Ed.) in Secondary Educational Administration from the University of South Carolina.
 In 2009, he earned his educational specialist degree (Ed.S) from South Carolina State University.
 In July of 2012, he earned his doctorate in Curriculum Studies from the University of South Carolina.

 He has received numerous professional recognitions and accomplishments during his career including: the 2017 South Carolina Association of School Administrators (SCASA) Secondary Principal of the Year and the 2018 National Association of Secondary School Principals (NASSP) Principal of the Year.
 He was featured in The State Newspaper, 20 under 40, Class of 2017, Principal Leadership Magazine, The Rotarian Magazine and Columbia Business Monthly, 50 Most Influential, 2018.
 Dr. Ross was named the 2020 UofSC College of Education Adjunct Professor of the Year.

-Executive Administrative Assistant to Board and Superintendent
+Executive Administrative Assistant for Board of Trustees and Superintendent